Myushu/ugram/README.md

 ```
 backend/dist/generate_models.sh
 ```
-The services are stored on ```backend/src/services``` and controllers on ```backend/src/controllers```.
-The common folder (```backend/src/common```) contains the services using by other services such as the orm or the configuration file manager.
+Services are stored on ```backend/src/services``` and controllers on ```backend/src/controllers```.
+The common folder (```backend/src/common```) contains services using by other services such as the orm or the configuration file manager.

 ## Bonus
-For the last release, we implemented few bonus :
+For the last release, we implemented some bonus :
  - A tchat to talk with your friends
- - An Autocompletion on the search bar
+ - An autocompletion on the search bar
- - Some Filters when you post a new picture
+ - Some filters when you post a new picture
  - A following system

 ### The tchat
 <img align="right" width="160" height="300" src="ressources/tchat.png">
-On your rigth side you have the tchat scrollable panel.
+On the rigth side you have the tchat scrollable panel.
 When your friend is connected, he have a green ligth, otherwhise it's should be grey.
 When you click on a username, a text will open.
 You can see your old conversation and you can send a new message.
 When you recevied a new message, the page's title is updated like : **(1) Ugram** .
 And you should be seen a warning box next to the sender name with the numner of new message.